dhrubojoutidas/pro1/README.md

 🔧 Skills: Python, C, SQL, Unix, Git
 🚀 Looking for IT support & networking internships

-🔗 Connect with me on
+🔗 Connect with me on  Linkedin   www.linkedin.com/in/troyee-dhrubo-43ab83351